Jacques Zoua: Gazélec Ajaccio

 In August 2015, Zoua signed for newly promoted Ligue 1 club Gazélec Ajaccio on a three-year deal.

-Kaiserslautern
+1. FC Kaiserslautern

 On 12 August 2016, Zoua returned to Germany joining 1.
 FC Kaiserslautern on a three-year contract.

 Beerschot

 On 10 October 2017, Zoua joined Belgian Second Division club Beerschot Wilrijk.

 Astra Giurgiu

 On 7 September 2018, Zoua signed a three-year contract with Liga I club Astra Giurgiu.

 Viitorul Constanța

 On 25 October 2019, Zoua signed a one-year contract with a two-year extension option with Liga I club Viitorul Constanța.
 On 2 April 2020, Zoua was released from the club after having his contract mutually terminated.

 Later career

 After leaving Romania, Zoua returned to Cameroon.
 In September 2020, he was keeping fit with his former club Coton Sport.
 Even though it was reported that he had signed with the club in October 2020, it was later confirmed that he had signed with AS Futuro.
 He left the club by mutual agreement in July 2021.

 In October 2021, Zoua signed with Libyan club Al-Ahly Tripoli.